discretize/discretize-guides/cm-guides/ranger/power-soulbeast/pug.md

 - Use <Skill name="Worldly Impact"/>, auto attack and your pet skills if Skorvald hasn't phased.

-- Place a portal if you volounteered to do 66%.
+- Place a portal if you volunteered to do 66%.

 - Use <Skill name="Hornet Sting"/> to get to the first island once it is phased.